Cycling the Pyrenees: 5 climbs we think you should ride

 Hautacam / Col de Tramasel

-We added Hautacam to this list as one of the hardest climbs we have encountered in the Haute Pyrenees.
-Most people we have spoken to about it agree that it is tough.
+I added Hautacam to this list as I think it is one of the hardest climbs I have encountered in the Haute Pyrenees.
+Most people I have spoken to about it agree that it is tough.
 The gradient on the road is ever-changing and reaches 15% in places.
 The climb is 15km in length and averages 8%, it will definitely test the legs and provide a challenging ride.
-In summer there is not much shelter and you are exposed to the sun making it quite hot and one we recommend doing early in the morning.
+In summer there is not much shelter and you are exposed to the sun making it quite hot and one I recommend doing early in the morning.

 The Tour de France first visited Hautacam in 1995 and has appeared 5 times.
 The finish line is located in a large car park for the ski station but there is a further 1.5km to Col de Tramassel that we recommend you do.
 There are great views over the mountains as well as an auberge where you can refuel before heading back down the way you came up.